POSITION IDENTIFICATION

 MINIMUM ACCEPTABLE QUALIFICATIONS

-Experience: At least three years of professional, technical, or consultative experience in human relations, personnel administration, recruitment and selection, complaint investigations, and/or diversity education is required.
+Experience: At least three (3) years of professional, technical, or consultative experience in human relations, personnel administration, recruitment and selection, and/or complaint investigations is required.
 Experience developing and facilitating training programs is required.
 Experience with data collection and statistical analysis is required.
 Experience writing and analyzing reports is required.

 Skills: Effective public, interpersonal, and writing communication skills are required.
 Proficiency with Excel, PowerPoint, Access, and Word is required.
-The ability to learn new software programs, such as web content management, AAP software, applicant tracking system, professional learning management system, etc., is required.
+The ability to learn new software programs, such as web content management, applicant tracking system, professional learning management system, etc., is required.
 Strong organizational and records management skills are required.
 Strong attention to detail is required.
 The ability to condense large quantities of narrative information into a meaningful summary and brief others accordingly is required.
 Must be task-oriented and self-directed.
 The ability to meet deadlines and work independently with little supervision at times is required.
 The ability to collaborate with University personnel to complete projects and use best practices is required.
 The ability to conduct oneself professionally at all times is required.
-The ability to work with a diverse range of people is required.
-The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.
 A working knowledge of Banner HRIS and basic principles of web design (within a template) and web accessibility is preferred.

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-3. Helps ensure that University’s employment practices comply with federal and state regulations by monitoring employment practices and reviewing and approving searches relative to Equal Employment Opportunity (EEO), Affirmative Action (AA), campus diversity initiatives, and recruitment guidelines.
+4. Helps ensure that University’s employment practices comply with federal and state regulations by monitoring employment practices and reviewing and approving job searches in a manner compliance with Applicable EO Laws.

-5. Provides guidance and training to University system constituents on issues within the jurisdiction of the Office of Equity and Internal Compliance.
+6. Provides guidance and training to University system constituents on issues within the jurisdiction of the Office for Institutional Compliance.

-6. Assists the Director, Institutional Equity and Compliance and Title IX Coordinator in managing a comprehensive case management system that includes each reported complaint involving alleged discrimination based on a protected class.
+7. Assists the Director, Office for Institutional Compliance and Title IX Coordinator in managing a comprehensive case management system that includes each reported complaint involving alleged discrimination based on a protected class.

-8. Assists the Director, Institutional Equity and Compliance and Title IX Coordinator with the University’s Equal Opportunity efforts, including monitoring of appropriate policies and practices designed to comply with federal and state legislation, regulation, and case law requiring the prompt and equitable resolution of complaints.
+9. Assists the Director, Office for Institutional Compliance and Title IX Coordinator with the University’s Equal Opportunity efforts, including monitoring of appropriate policies and practices designed to comply with federal and state legislation, regulation, and case law requiring the prompt and equitable resolution of complaints.

-10. Effectively manages the day-to-day responsibilities of the OIEC during the absence of the Director, institutional Equity and Compliance and Title IX Coordinator (except for Title IX, which the Deputy Title IX Coordinator oversees in Director’s absence).
+10. Effectively manages the day-to-day responsibilities of the OIC during the absence of the Director, Office for Institutional Compliance and Title IX Coordinator

 11. Serves on University committees as requested.